MicrosoftDocs/mesh-docs/mesh/Create/develop/script-your-scene-logic/cloud-scripting-programmers-guide.md

 Additionally, some Mesh API objects don't have corresponding built-in Unity components.
 These are additional components you can create in Unity that are part of the Mesh Toolkit Authoring package.

-- MeshApp component (Described above)
+- Mesh Cloud Scripting component (Described above)
 - TouchSensor component
 - WebView component